mfukushim/map-traveler-mcp/README.md

 Example:
 "Where are you now?"
 "Let's leave for Tokyo Station."

-- get_traveler_location_info(includePhoto:boolean,includeNearbyFacilities:boolean)
+- get_traveler_view_info(includePhoto:boolean,includeNearbyFacilities:boolean)
   Gets information about the current travel avatar's location.
   - includePhoto: Gets nearby Google Street View photos.
 If you have set up an image generation AI, it will synthesize the avatar.
   - includeNearbyFacilities: Gets information about nearby facilities.
 - set_traveler_location(address: string)
   Sets the current travel avatar's location.
   - address: Address information (exact address, or general name that Google Maps or Claude can recognize, etc.)
 - get_traveler_destination_address
   Get the destination of the travel avatar you set